 Water/Sewer Bills Notice

-Effective April 1, 2014 the water/sewer bills will not be mailed with your tax bills.
-They will continue to be mailed four times a year.
+The water/sewer bills are not be mailed with your tax bills, but are mailed separately four times a year.
 If you don’t receive a bill or you think there may be an error, please contact our office and we will take appropriate action to correct the issues.

 Water & Sewer Emergencies